The-CF-Project/CarFigures/README.md

 <details>
 <summary><strong>For macOS/Linux Users</strong></summary>

-You should just cd to the place, open a terminal and cd to the folder, if your bot folder is in the documents folder, usually you do `cd ~/Documents/(your bot folder name)`.
+You should just cd to the place (the function used to navigate to a folder), open a terminal and cd to the folder, if your bot folder is in the documents folder, usually you can do `cd ~/Documents/(your bot folder name)`.

-After opening the terminal or command prompt, you shall be greeted with something like this (don't mind the toml thing, its git stuff).
+After opening the terminal or command prompt, you shall be greeted with something like this (don't mind the toml thing, it's git stuff).
 ![demo6](assets/demos/demo6.png)
 Now its time for you to build the project image (the image the contains your database which stores all your bot's progress, the code and more) using `docker compose build`.
 ![demo7](assets/demos/demo7.png)

-And now, its time to start up your bot!\
+And now, its time to start up your bot!
-Using `docker compose up` will make the docker starts all the containers and functions to start making connections to the discord's apis, allowing the bot to be alive!
+Using `docker compose up` will make the docker starts all the containers and functions to start making connections to Discord's API's, allowing the bot to be online!
 And after doing it, the final results should be like this, with the end line saying "(your bot name) is now operational!"
 ![demo8](assets/demos/demo8.png)
 </details>

 That's it!
-You are all set to rock and roll with CarFigures, If you run into any trouble, don't hesitate to ask for help.
-We're here to make sure you have a smooth ride.
+You're ready to rock and roll with CarFigures.
+If you run into any issues, don't hesitate to [ask for help.](https://discord.gg/UX3jEPy6YH) We're here to make sure you have a smooth ride.

 <h2>
      <sub>